Skip to content

 How much can I make under Texas cottage food law?

 The current Texas cottage food annual gross-revenue cap is $150,000, raised from $50,000 by SB 541 effective September 1, 2025.
-The cap is measured against gross receipts from cottage food sales — not net profit — and is adjusted annually for inflation.
-Once your gross cottage food sales cross $150,000 in a calendar year, you must transition to a permitted commercial kitchen or stop selling under the cottage food exemption until the next calendar year.
+The cap is measured against gross receipts from cottage food sales — not net profit — and § 437.001(2-b)(B) directs DSHS to adjust it annually for inflation using the Consumer Price Index for All Urban Consumers (CPI-U), so check the DSHS cottage food page for the current-year figure.
+Once your gross cottage food sales cross the cap in a calendar year, you must transition to a permitted commercial kitchen or stop selling under the cottage food exemption until the next calendar year.

 Do I need a license or permit to sell cottage food in Texas?